Tomtw2003/QuadSoftSerial/README.md

 # my Software serial, include 4 transmit port, 1 receive port

 No more serial port?
 The orginal softwareserial don't have transmate/receive buffer. so, it cann't work at same time.
-During transmitting, the received data will be miss.
+During transmitting, the received data will be loss!

 ## this is my software serial: